LVG77/typer-app/README.md

 Run `uvx cookiecutter gh:lvg77/typer-app` and then answer the prompts.
 Here's an example run:
 ```
 $ uvx cookiecutter gh:lvg77/typer-app
-app_name []: typer app template demo
+app_name []: my new tool
-description []: Demonstrating creating of Typer command-line tools
+description []: Description of my new tool
-hyphenated [typer-app-template-demo]:
+hyphenated [my-new-tool]:
-underscored [typer_app_template_demo]:
+underscored [my_new_tool]:
 github_username []: lvg77
 author_name []: Lyubomir Georgiev
 ```
 It is recommend to accept the suggested value for "hyphenated" and "underscored" by hitting enter on those prompts.

-This will create a directory called `typer-app-template-demo` - the tool name you enter is converted to lowercase and uses hyphens instead of spaces.
+This will create a directory called `my-new-tool` - the tool name you enter is converted to lowercase and uses hyphens instead of spaces.

 ## Developing your command-line tool